gbv/bartoc-dumps/README.md

 # BARTOC dumps

+> This repository is deprecated and will not be used anymore.
+See http://bartoc.org/stats instead!

 This repository contains scripts to create JSKOS/RDF dumps and statistics of [BARTOC](http://bartoc.org/) to be published at
 <https://coli-conc.gbv.de/publications/bartoc/>.